Ja4822/safe-mbrl/readme.md

 python run.py --robot point --level 1 -o rce --c config.yml -r -t --load data/pg1/weights/
 ```

-- To test with some pretrained models, please download the data from this [link](https://drive.google.com/file/d/1aJuI3iwphxhtd0L_CDUHqB4XN-xPpITk/view?usp=sharing), unzip it, and replace the `data` folder with the unzipped one.

 We name each environment with the first letter of robot (`car` or `point`) + `g` (represent the Goal task) + `difficulty level`.
 For example, the `pg2` folder stores the experiment results for the PointGoal2 task.
 The trained dynamics model, data buffer, and cost model weights are stored in the `weights` folder within each environment folder.
 Other folders store the rewards and costs data for each method during training (the learning curves plots in the paper come from these data).

 ### Plot a Single Figure from Data